onflow/docs/docs/architecture/staking/14-staking-collection.md

 The staking collection also defines many getter methods to query information about an account's staking collection.
-You can simply call one of these methods on the contract, providing the account address, and the contract will retreive the relevant info for you, like so:
+You can simply call one of these methods on the contract, providing the account address, and the contract will retrieve the relevant info for you, like so:
 ```cadence
 import FlowStakingCollection from 0xSTAKINGCOLLECTIONADDRESS